Cash Buyers vs iBuyers: Who Pays More in California?

 - California Association of REALTORS® — Market Data

-- Freddie Mac — Primary Mortgage Market Survey (Rates)
+- Freddie Mac — PMMS Rates

 - FHFA House Price Index — California

-- Bureau of Labor Statistics — West Region
+- BLS — West Region

-- U.S. Census — American Community Survey
+- U.S. Census — ACS

 - California Attorney General — Consumers